 With so many to choose from, the trend for the upcoming year is to get savvy about the best apps for each event type.

 Livestreaming expands your audience beyond event capacity.
 Encourage attendees and staff to share your livestream with friends who couldn’t attend.
 They can invite people to join Facebook Live events and tweet links to their followers.
-Even staffers who aren’t physically attending an event can support from afar by sharing your stream.
+Even staff who aren’t physically attending an event can support from afar by sharing your stream.

 The latest trend in livestreaming is crowdsourcing.
 Technology like Instagram and Facebook Live helps attendees broadcast their personal experiences easily.
 Define an event hashtag and encourage attendees who broadcast their experience to use it, so you can measure the results.